How-to: Persist Scheduler Jobs

 ETCD Storage Disk Size

-The default storage size for the Scheduler is 1Gb.
-This size is likely not sufficient for most production deployments.
+The default storage size for the Scheduler is 16Gi on fresh Dapr v1.18+ installs, and 1Gi on earlier versions (and clusters upgraded from them).
+The legacy 1Gi is likely not sufficient for most production deployments, and even the new 16Gi default may need to be raised for higher-throughput workloads.
 When the storage size is exceeded, the Scheduler will log an error similar to the following:

 error running scheduler: etcdserver: mvcc: database space exceeded